LordofBone/fragment/readme.md

 ## 🙌 Acknowledgements

 **Fragment** is inspired by benchmarks like **3DMark** and **Unigine** and is built using:
-🖥️ **PyOpenGL, Pygame, Matplotlib, and other open-source libraries.**
+🖥️ **PyOpenGL, Pygame, Matplotlib, and other Python libraries via PIP.**

 ### 🔧 Additional tools and resources used during development: